 USPS (United Postal Services)

-All outgoing mail is picked up from the Campus Mail Center at 2:30 p.m.
-Please make sure you allow plenty of time for mail to be metered before the courier arrives.
-Mail brought to the Campus Mail Center before 2:20 p.m. will be processed for the afternoon mail run.
-Any mail brought after 2:20 p.m. will be sent out the next business day.
+All outgoing mail is sent out from from the Campus Mail Center, located in the Library & Student Center, at 3:30 p.m.
+Please make sure you allow plenty of time for mail to be metered.
+Mail brought to the Campus Mail Center before 3:30 p.m. will be processed for the afternoon mail run.
+Any mail brought after 3:30 p.m. will be sent out the next business day.

-Mail that requires special handling, such as express mail and certified mail, needs to be brought to the Mail Center and handed to a clerk.
-Please do not drop mail requiring special handling in the drop box unless all the proper forms are completed and attached.
+Mail that requires special handling, such as express mail and certified mail, needs to be brought to the Campus Mail Center and handed to a clerk.
+Please do not drop mail requiring special handling in the drop box unless it is clearly marked for special services.

 Non-Limestone Related Mail

 The Campus Mail Center will process all package shipments for departments.
-Packages must be sealed and brought to the Mail Center addressed and ready to ship.
-We do not have boxes in the mail center for large packages.
 We will send these packages the most economical way unless instructed to ship using a certain carrier.
 The shipping carriers used by the Campus Mail Center are USPS, UPS, Federal Express and FedEx Ground.
-Federal Express and FedEx Ground do not have a scheduled pick up time at the Campus Mail Center; therefore pickup times are scheduled based on the time of day the package is received.
+UPS, Federal Express, and FedEx Ground do not have a scheduled pick-up time at the Campus Mail Center; therefore, pick-up times are scheduled based on the time of day the package is received.
 Please keep in mind that same-day pickup service is not always available.
 The earlier the Mail Center receives your package for shipment, the better the chances of getting the same day pickup.
-UPS has a scheduled pickup daily.
-Please have all UPS packages brought to the Mail Center by 2:00 p.m. for UPS shipping.
+USPS packages are taken to the post office daily at 3:30 p.m.